 It’s a little like playing a game of 501 darts.
 Unless you know what you are aiming to achieve with each throw, and with a target in mind, you are just busy throwing darts.
-The top 3 benefits are confidence, for you, and for your team, that you know what you are doing, a challenge because it will push you to achieve more, and it will identify opportunities that you didn’t know existed.
+The top 3 benefits are confidence, for you, and your team, that you know what you are doing, a challenge because it will push you to achieve more, and it will identify opportunities that you didn’t know existed.

 Ultimately, a Business Plan enables the Supplier to understand their growth, how they will grow their customers and how the supermarket will grow with their consumers.
 We call it the 3 legged stool; Supplier, Supermarket and Shopper.

-7. How much does Business Planning Cost?
+7. How Much Does Business Planning Cost?

-Including in the cost is:
+Included in the cost are: